-To be able to form nodules and fix nitrogen, soybean seeds need to be inoculated with rhizobia.
+Soybean fixes nitrogen in its root nodules.
+Inoculate soybean seeds with rhizobia to ensure nodule formation.
 Each legume crop needs a different type of rhizobium bacteria, so always check you have the right inoculant for soybean.
+You can find directions for using inoculants on the inoculant package, or below.